sunfishcode/wasm-reference-manual/WebAssembly.md

 "Operations with NaNs" recommendation that operations propagate NaN bits from their operands, however it isn't required.

 > The NaN propagation rules are intended to support NaN-boxing.
+If all inputs to an arithmetic operator are "canonical", the result is also "canonical", so NaN-boxing implementations don't need to worry about non-"canonical" NaNs being generated as a result of arithmetic.

 > At present, there is no observable difference between quiet and signaling NaN other than the difference in the bit pattern.